dominic097/blog/reflections.md

 Object.setPrototypeOf(1); // Uncaught TypeError: Object prototype may only be an Object or null: undefined Reflect.setPrototypeOf(1); //VM1841:1 Uncaught TypeError: Reflect.setPrototypeOf called on non-object
 ```

+_**Just Making things clear !!!**_

+* Reflect is not a functional Object
+* Reflect doesn't have a \[\[Construct\]\] internal method
+* It is not possible to use the Reflect Object with the `new`  Operatior
+* Reflect Object doesn't have a \[\[Call\]\] internal method
+* It is not possible to invoke Reflect Object as a functional method

+### Conclusion
+Meta Programming an ability to examine, introspect, and modify its own structure and behavior at runtime.
+Thus JavaScript being a dynamic language, the Proxies and Reflection gives the flexibility to achieve Meta-Programming.